the-satyajeet/lot-workspace/README.md

 * Offer student organizations the ability to advertise their events and activities to the wider LPU community.
 * Allow guest users to purchase tickets for events directly through the platform.

+## NATURE OF PROJECT:
+The project involves the development of a web-based platform using modern technologies and frameworks to facilitate communication and collaboration among LOT members.
+It requires expertise in web development, database management, and user interface design.

 ## TO run the development server:

 ```bash